 2022 and 2023 – The firm has recently negotiated multiple high-value settlements throughout the state of Maryland involving industrial developments, and in doing so has protected the interests of many affected homeowners.

-November 29, 2023 – The Appellate Court of Maryland ruled against the approval of an Amazon development in Charles County in Elbert v.
-Charles County Planning Commission, expanding the state's jurisprudence on administrative articulation.
+November 29, 2023 – The Appellate Court of Maryland ruled against the approval of an Amazon facility in Charles County in Elbert v.
+Charles County Planning Commission, expanding state jurisprudence on articulation requirements and thus obliging agencies to specify findings in standalone written decisions.

 September 29, 2023 – The Anne Arundel County Administrative Hearing Officer, and subsequently the county Board of Appeals, ruled against the proposal for a Rifle, Pistol, Skeet, and Archery Range on property located between a children's baseball field and a private school.